George Morrison (1919–2000)

 1952

-A year later he exhibited in a group show at Galerie Craven, 5 Rue des Beaux-Arts and at Galerie Jeanne Bucher on Boulevard du Montparnasse, Paris.
-He received positive recognition in French press with a notable honorable mention from Belgian art critic and painter Michel Seuphor.
+A year later he exhibits at Galerie Jeanne Bucher, and in a group show at Galerie Craven, Paris.
+He receives positive recognition in the French press, with a notable honorable mention from Belgian art critic and painter Michel Seuphor.

 1953

-George Morrison receives a John Hay Whitney Fellowship, from the Whitney Foundation, to work on his art and teach in Duluth.
+George Morrison receives a John Hay Whitney Fellowship, from the Whitney Foundation, to work on his art and teach in Duluth, Minnesota.

 1954

-Morrison also exhibits at the Fourth Biennial Exhibition of Paintings and Prints from the Midwest, at the Walker Art Center.
-He is awarded the Purchase Prize by the Walker Art Center, Minneapolis.
+Morrison participates in the Fourth Biennial Exhibition of Paintings and Prints from the Midwest, at the Walker Art Center, Minneapolis.
+He is awarded the Walker Art Center Purchase Prize.

-Morrison’s artworks are included in the Museum of Modern Art Lending Service (1954 onwards).
+Morrison’s artworks are included in the Museum of Modern Art Lending Service (from 1954 onwards).

 1955

-The solo exhibition Paintings by George Morrison, takes place at the Walker Art Center, Minneapolis MN (Feb 20–May 3).
+The solo exhibition Paintings by George Morrison is held at the Walker Art Center, Minneapolis (Feb 20–May 3).

-Morrison exhibits in Federation of Modern Painters and Sculptors Fifteenth Annual Exhibition, Riverside Museum, NYC (Nov 13–Dec 4).
+Morrison exhibits in Federation of Modern Painters and Sculptors Fifteenth Annual Exhibition, Riverside Museum, New York, NY (Nov 13–Dec 4).

 1956

-The solo exhibition Paintings by George Morrison takes place at Shorter College, Rome GA (Nov 20–Dec 14).
+The solo exhibition Paintings by George Morrison takes place at Shorter College, Rome Georgia (Nov 20–Dec 14).

 Morrison participates in the 1956 Annual Exhibition, Sculpture, Watercolors, Drawings, at the Whitney Museum of American Art, (Apr 18–Jun 10).
 The exhibition includes the artists Ruth Asawa, Alexander Calder, Adolph Gottlieb, Alexander Archipenko, Sue Fuller, and David Smith.